ironreality/k8s-argocd-workshop/docs/02-basic-usage/README.md

 ![ui](./pics/nginx_05.png)

-## Change application parameters in the web ui
+## Changing the application parameters from the web UI

 Sometimes wi will need to change the application deployment parameters (image version, replica count etc.) in ad-hoc manner without our CI/CD pipeline triggering.
 You can do so right in the web ui in the application parameter settings.
 Choose "Details" on the k8s object you're going to correct -> "Parameters" -> "Edit".